Elizabeth Warren Rallied Women Against President Trump

-"We can whimper, we can whine, or we can fight back"
+"We can whimper, we can whine, or we can fight back"+ READ ARTICLE

 Massachusetts Democratic Sen. Elizabeth Warren — who was a consistent and vocal critic of Donald Trump during his presidential campaign — denounced the new President’s policy proposals again on the day after his inauguration, which she described as a sight “now burned into my eyes forever.”